SBGlab/GoldenStandardDataset/README.md

 Workflow and datasets from the parts characterisation from Golden Standard Moclo kit.

 In this repository you will find 3 jupyter notebooks:
 - **paper_datasets_workflow**: this script allows you to explore our datasets and follow the same computational analysis we performed to quantify parts activity from growth and fluorescence data.
-You can find it here: <a target="_blank" <a target="_blank" href="https://colab.research.google.com/github/SBGlab/GoldenStandardDataset/blob/main/paper_datasets_workflow.ipynb">
+You can find it here: <a target="_blank" href="https://colab.research.google.com/github/SBGlab/GoldenStandardDataset/blob/main/paper_datasets_workflow.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>